cedardevs/onestop/docs/metadata-manager/README.md

 - [Loading Metadata into OneStop](#loading-metadata-into-onestop)
     - [Registry API](#registry-api) - CRUD operations (Create, Read, Update, and Delete) on metadata.
     - [Kafka](#kafka) - Underlying way that Registry communicates when operations happen on metadata.
-- [Searching OneStop for Metadata](#searching-onestop-for-metadata) - How to find your metadata.
+- [Searching OneStop for Metadata](#searching-onestop-for-metadata) - How to find your metadata within OneStop.
 - [References](#references)

 ## Creating Metadata